-- Give the child choices – this helps them to learn to make decisions (for example, ask “Do you want to wear your yellow or your green jumper?”) – avoid making choices confusing by offering too many choices.
+- Give the child choices – this helps them to learn to make decisions (for example, ask “Do you want to wear your yellow or your green jumper?”) – remember to use language that your child understands.

 - Find another caring person to ‘be there’ for the child if you are feeling very stressed and you can’t be there for them – suggesting another person shows them that their issues are important to you too.

 Things to consider:

 - Try to keep calm.
 We’re all human, but big emotions from trusted adults (particularly when there is conflict) can be overwhelming and scary for kids.